Nishi-Kiga Station: Lines

 Nishi-Kiga Station is served by the Tenryū Hamanako Line, and is located 47.7 kilometers from the starting point of the line at Kakegawa Station.

 Station layout

 The station has opposing island platforms joined by a level crossing within the station.
-The adjacent wooden station building is unmanned, also contains a restaurant.
+The adjacent wooden station building is unstaffed, also contains a restaurant.
 The station building, and waiting room on the platform are protected as Registered Tangible Cultural Properties of Japan since 2011.